rm511130/Tanzu-Workshop-TKGI/README.md

 - Your Linux VM is able to run GoLang, Spring/Java and .NET Core programs.
 - Your Linux VM has a public IP address and a FQDN (Fully Qualified Domain Name) that lets your friends access and test your Apps.
 You can also test your code locally using localhost or 127.0.0.1 when ssh'ed into your Linux VM.
 - The code examples you executed provided an http interface which you accessed from a browser.
 - A developer typically starts by writing his/her code locally.
-It's when he/she pushes the code to a server that differences in configuration and dependencies can lead to the famous _"...but it worked on my machine..."_ comments.
+It's when he/she pushes the code to a server that differences in configuration and dependencies can lead to the famous comments _"...but it worked on my machine..."_.
 In the following hands-on labs, we will see how Container Images can help in this area.

 #
 #### LAB-2D